-A kit utilizing an Arduino Uno board, plus sensors to learn about temperature, humidity, and atmospheric pressure.Designed by wrightmac labs, Ships from United States of America
+A kit utilizing an Arduino Uno board, plus sensors to learn about temperature, humidity, and atmospheric pressure.Designed by wrightmac labs in United States of America

 What is it?
 This is a great beginners kit for learning not only the Arduino platform, but working with sensors and collecting data.
 One also gets to learn the addressable communications protocol, I...Read More…